KellerJordan/modded-nanogpt/README.md

 This repository is the home of the *NanoGPT speedrun*, in which we (collaboratively|competitively) search for the fastest algorithm in the universe for using 8 NVIDIA H100 GPUs to train a language model that attains 3.28 cross-entropy loss on the [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) validation set.

 The target (3.28 validation loss on FineWeb) follows Andrej Karpathy's [GPT-2 replication in llm.c, which attains that loss after running for 45 minutes](https://github.com/karpathy/llm.c/discussions/481#:~:text=By%20the%20end%20of%20the%20optimization%20we%27ll%20get%20to%20about%203.29).
-Furthermore, our training algorithm descends from llm.c's [PyTorch trainer](https://github.com/karpathy/llm.c/blob/master/train_gpt2.py).
+Furthermore, our training algorithm descends from llm.c's [PyTorch trainer](https://github.com/karpathy/llm.c/blob/master/train_gpt2.py) (hence the name of the repo).
 Thanks to many people's contributions, this repo now contains a training algorithm which attains the target performance in:
 * 3 minutes on 8xH100 (Andrej's GPT-2 replication needed 45)
 * 0.73B tokens (Andrej's GPT-2 replication needed 10B)